 Help from Others – ‘At a Loss’ Support Group – Thursdays 10.00am to 11.30am (Macmillan Cancer Support)

 An advocate is someone who helps you to speak up for yourself.

 They can also speak up for you if you find it hard to do this yourself.

 An advocate supports you in making your voice and views heard.

 With the arrival of the Covid 19 pandemic and the introduction of lockdown and social distancing, the way we work had to change dramatically.
 Although, for their own safety staff are working from home, they are finding ways to stay in touch with our most vulnerable members and other organisations who continue to support learning disabled adults.
-For the protection of members, we have had to suspend all our social activities and postpone plans for some new projects, but have instead distributed activity sheets, advice and information.
+For the protection of members, we had to suspend all our social activities and postpone plans for some new projects, but have continued to distribute activity sheets, advice and information.
 Our latest project (YOLO Connect) keeps members in touch by improving their Broadband connections and giving them computers to access the internet.
-We don’t think things will return to ‘normal’ any time soon and so we are finding new ways to support people and keep them involved in improving the circumstances of learning disabled people.
+Things are slowly returning to ‘normal’, but infection rates remain high in the community.
+By popular demand we are slowly going back to face-face groups and events while taking every precaution to protect staff and our members.

-Our Website will continue to provide the latest news and advice, and be a place for you to tell us about your experiences of living under lockdown.
+Our Website will continue to provide the latest news and advice, and be a place for you to tell us about your experiences of living with Covid.

 Making a referral

 Someone you know can also refer you such as your social worker, Support worker, carer, friend or family member.

 - Through West Glamorgan People First, YVA independently facilitates ‘Peer Advocacy’ for people with learning disabilities in Neath Port Talbot and Swansea.